ho-nl/docker-development-box/README.md

   `XDEBUG_CONFIG="" php -c /usr/local/etc/php/7.2/php-xdebug.ini bin/magento`
 - Tests: Create a local interpreter, the PHP version you're looking for should be suggested and add the `🐞 Xdebug path:` to enable xdebug (you should have seen that with the installation).
+The path is something like `/usr/local/Cellar/php/7.4.3/pecl/20190902/xdebug.so` (lookup your exact path)

 ### How do I set up my cron?